Language-Driven Image Style Transfer: Experiments

 \subsection{Ablation Study}

-We conduct an ablation study to present the effect of each component in Table~\ref{table:abl}.
-At row (a), our CLVA is purely pretrained on AdaIn results as a warm-up.
-It slightly overpasses AdaIn, which shows that our self-attention fusion between content images and style instructions has stronger generalizability than the adaptive instance normalization on \texttt{LDIST}.
-With the reconstruction loss ($\mathcal{L}_\text{rec}$) and the patch-wise style discriminator ($\mathcal{L}_\text{psd}$) at row (b), CLVA can transfer more concrete structures and more correlated style patterns with respect to content images and style instructions.
-We then discuss the strength of content matching ($\mathcal{L}_\text{cm}$) and style matching ($\mathcal{L}_\text{sm}$) at row (c)-(e).
-In particular, content matching helps the scene similarity to content images (lower 0.033 MSE at row (c)).
-For style matching, it aims at producing analogous visual patterns to style images, which leads to better style quality (higher 59.0 SSIM and higher 22.6 VLS at row (d)).
-If considering content matching and style matching altogether at row (e), it can benefit from both.
-In the end, contrastive reasoning ($\mathcal{L}_\text{crt}$) further enables CLVA to consider contrastive pairs, making a comprehensive improvement on \texttt{LDIST} at row (f).
+We conduct an ablation study of each component effect on DTD$^2$ in Table~\ref{table:abl}.
+At row (a), with the reconstruction $\mathcal{L}_\text{rec}$ and the patch-wise style $\mathcal{L}_\text{psd}$, CLVA achieves feasible \texttt{LDAST} results by concrete structures and extracted style semantics.
+Row (b)-(d) shows the strength of content matching $\mathcal{L}_\text{cm}$ and style matching $\mathcal{L}_\text{sm}$.
+In particular, content matching helps the structure similarity to content images (higher 36.05 SSIM).
+Style matching aims at analogous visual patterns to style images, which leads to better stylization quality (lower 0.2049 Percept and higher 23.69 VLS).
+If considering altogether, it can benefit and strike a balance between both.
+Finally, contrastive reasoning $\mathcal{L}_\text{ctr}$ further enables CLVA to consider contrastive pairs, making a comprehensive improvement at row (e).

-\textbf{Inference Efficiency~} Table~\ref{table:eff} shows the inference time (in second) about running \texttt{LDIST} on GPU (NVIDIA TITAN X) with different batch sizes (BS).
-NST, which relies on numerous iterations, executes with low efficiency.
-Despite being an encoder-decoder architecture, the coloring transform in WCT takes an overhead when searching the correlation.
-In contrast, both AdaIN and our CLVA go through a feed-forward process.
-CLVA carries out with over 100 FPS and even achieves 180 FPS with parallelization of 50 examples.